appsmithorg/appsmith-docs/website/docs/advanced-concepts/version-control-with-git/revert-changes.md

 git log
 ```

 This displays a list of commits in reverse chronological order, starting with the most recent commit.
-Each commit entry includes information such as the commit hash, author name, date, and commit message.
+Each commit entry includes information such as the commit hash, author name, date, and commit message, like:

 ```sql
 commit 2f50d7dd1dc4874b7ca6054099b54 (HEAD -> feature, origin/feature)